Skip to main content

 Geothermal Grid Integration

-NREL works with industry partners to optimize strategies for effectively interconnecting renewable generation with the electric power grid.
+NREL works with industry partners to optimize strategies for effectively interconnecting geothermal generation with the electric power grid.

 Beyond Levelized Cost of Energy

-As the penetration of variable renewable energy resources such as wind and solar increases, the relative net value of geothermal projects to overall grid operations changes, making levelized cost of electricity (LCOE) alone a poor indicator a project's true value.
-Although LCOE is a necessary component, additional models that take into account grid makeup and operation are needed to assess the true value of a geothermal project.
-NREL researchers are developing methodologies and performing analyses that move beyond LCOE as the metric for evaluating geothermal projects and assess the true or “net” value to the grid.
+Although levelized cost of electricity (LCOE) is a necessary component to assess a project's potential, additional models that take into account grid makeup and operation are needed to assess the true value of a geothermal project.
+NREL researchers are developing methodologies and performing analyses that move beyond LCOE as the metric for evaluating geothermal projects and assess the true or "net" value to the grid.

 Cybersecurity